 Tips to Ensure Your Roof Flashing Never Leaks

-One of the most commonest and recurrent problems homeowners come with is a faulty flashing.
+One of the most commonest and recurrent problems homeowners come with is faulty flashing.
 A faulty flashing shows signs of water leaking through the chimney or mold ruining the walls and the ceiling of the house.
 Intriguingly, fixing this solution is pretty straight forward: correct flashing installation.
 A licensed roofing contractor should be able to install a leak-proof flashing around your chimney so that you never get the chance to complain about it.

 What is roof flashing?